tj/axon/Readme.md

   - `retry timeout` - connection retry timeout in milliseconds [100]
   - `retry max timeout` - the cap for retry timeout length in milliseconds [5000]

-PubSockets additionally have options for batching:

-  - `batch max` - Max amount of messages to buffer in memory [10].
-  - `batch ttl` - Amount of time in milliesconds to buffer messages before sending [100].

 ## Binding / Connecting

 In addition to passing a portno, binding to INADDR_ANY by default, you